crond-jaist/cytrone-ui-web/README.md

 ## Prerequisites

-CyTrONE Web UI had been developed using the Perl programming language on Ubuntu 18.04 LTS, so installing Perl is required if it is not installed already.
+CyTrONE Web UI has been developed using the Perl programming language on Ubuntu 18.04 LTS, so installing Perl is required if it is not installed already.
 To do that, run the following command:
 ```